NipunShrivats/React_tutorials/react_tutorials/src/Components/6_React_Hooks/About.md

 Q. Why the value does not set back to its original value after re-render in react.js? ans. it uses the current state to change to the next value, uses initial value only the first time.

+// Derived State??

+1. Can be computed based on other state or props --OR--
+2. If any variables value is dependent on a state or props.
+3. Not directly stored in component's state but calculated when needed.
+4. Helps to avoid duplicacy - keeeps state sikmpler and manageable.

 <!-- ---------------------------- -->